18th-century headstone, St Michael's Parish Churchyard, Inveresk, East Lothian. © Susan Buckham

 To contact the Committee about issues relating to its remit, write to: Dr Louisa Campbell, NCCSS Chair, University of Glasgow, Archaeology, Lilybank Gardens, Glasgow, G12 8QQ, Scotland, UK.

-- Chair: Dr Louisa Campbell is the Lord Kelvin Adam Smith Leadership Fellow in Archaeology at the University of Glasgow.
+- Chair: Dr Louisa Campbell is Lecturer in Heritage Materials Science at the University of Glasgow.
 She specialises in Roman carved stones and has a particular interest in unique Distance Sculptures from the Antonine Wall.
 She has undertaken extensive analysis on these and other Roman statuary to identify pigments and digitally reconstruct them in full colour.

 - Deputy Chair / Secretary / Treasurer: Dr Susan Buckham, Kirkyard Consulting / University of Stirling

-- Dr Jamie Barnes, co-opted member, Independent Researcher
+- Dr Jamie Barnes, co-opted member, Scottish Government

-- Dr Anouk Busset, co-opted member, University of Glasgow
+- Dr Anouk Busset, co-opted member, Independent Researcher

 - Archaeology Scotland: Phil Richardson